Cailín Ní Toibín

 Cailín Áine Ní Toibín (born 25 February 1994) is an Irish beauty pageant titleholder who was crowned Miss Universe Ireland 2017 on 31 August 2017.
 She represented Ireland at Miss Universe 2017.

 Pageantry

 Miss Universe Ireland 2015

 Prior to her victory in Miss Universe Ireland 2017, Cailín Áine Ní Toibín was crowned Miss Universe Cork in 2015.
 She would then place as 2nd Runner-up in Miss Universe Ireland 2015, losing to Joanna Cooper.

 Miss Universe Ireland 2017

 Toíbin was crowned Miss Universe Ireland 2017.

 Miss Universe 2017

-Toíbin represented Ireland at the Miss Universe 2017 in Las Vegas, Nevada where she was one of the semi-finalist Top 16 & was one of the continental winner from Europe (Top 4).
+Toíbin represented Ireland at the Miss Universe 2017 in Las Vegas, Nevada, where she was one of the semi-finalist Top 16 and was one of the continental winner from Europe (Top 4).